 They might also vary by procedure.
 Some procedures may have a waiting period while others don’t.
 Talk to your plan provider or examine your benefits’ package to find out more.

 Why do dental insurance plans have waiting periods?

 Most dental insurance plans have waiting periods to protect themselves from individuals signing up for their plan just for a costly dental procedure and promote long-term use of the plan.

 While this makes some sense, there are a few caveats to waiting periods if you’re a member.
 Not only are you not able to receive the full benefits of your plan right away, but you end up spending many months paying high premiums for your plan without getting to use its full benefits until much later.

-Here’s how a discount plan can help during dental insurance waiting periods:
+How can a discount plan help during dental insurance waiting periods?